 - it is no longer needed for the purposes for which it was collected, but we still need it to establish, exercise or defend legal claims; or

 - you have objected to processing of your data, and verification of overriding grounds is pending.

-You have the right to data portability, which requires us to provide personal information to you or another controller in a commonly used, machine readable format, but only where the processing of that information is based on (i) your consent; or (ii) the performance of a contract to which you are a party.
+- Right to Data Portability.
+You have the right to data portability, which requires us to provide personal data to you or another controller in a commonly used, machine readable format, but only where the processing of that information is based on (i) your consent; or (ii) the performance of a contract to which you are a party.

 Even where such decisions are permitted, you can contest the decision and require Human Rights Watch to exercise human intervention.

-We currently do not use automated decision making (including automated decision making using profiling) when processing your personal information.
-If we ever use an automated decision making solution, you have a right to request that a decision based off your personal information cannot be solely decided via an automated process.
+We currently do not use automated decision making (including automated decision making using profiling) when processing your personal data.
+If we ever use an automated decision-making solution, you have a right to request that a decision based off your personal data cannot be solely decided via an automated process.

 Your California Privacy Rights

 Section 1798.83 of the California Civil Code permits California residents to request from a business, with whom the California resident has an established business relationship, certain information about the types of personal data the business has shared with third parties for those third parties' direct marketing purposes and the names and addresses of the third parties with whom the business has shared such information during the immediately preceding calendar year.
 You may make one request each year by emailing us at email@example.com or by writing us at Human Rights Watch 11500 W. Olympic Blvd., Suite 608 Los Angeles, CA 90064 USA.

 Matomo, is a GDPR compliant web analytics software platform.
 It provides detailed reports on our website and its visitors in compliance with privacy rights and GDPR standards.
 This is the only analytics tool we use in the EU, UK, EEA area.